Scholastic Standing Committee Guidelines for Reinstatement of Students

 - Deny readmission

-- At the completion of these recommendations, the student must inform the SSC that recommendations
+- At the completion of these recommendations, the student must inform the SSC that recommendations have been met.

 - Reinstatement to the nursing program is based on space availability